nature-cyj/Quandemic/README.md

 obtains a decisive result about the citizen's infection status, the test destroys possibility of the city to be in states which counter the test result.
 In quantum-like words, the measurement projects previous state into a subspace contains the measured result.
--Input : write the index of person you want to inspect. ex) 4
+Input : write the index of person you want to inspect. ex) 4

 - **Special Action: PCR Testing (Total Inspection)**<br>
 For sake of the player, one can measure states of all qubits at once for only one time during the game.
 It will remove superposition of the city's state, but the state will quickly branch and involve possibilities as time goes on.
--Input : write 1(0) if you want(do not want) to do the action. ex) 1
+Input : write 1(0) if you want(do not want) to do the action. ex) 1

 - **Regular Action: Move Citizens (Swap)**<br>
 In each turn, player should choose pairs of citizens to swap position.
 However, when a player use